SeNNS (ESRC) Studentships

 - Anthropology of tourism; dark tourism; heritage; social dance; ageing; arts health; interviewing and qualitative research methods; psychological and psychiatric anthropology; professional socialisation; anthropology of fieldwork and fieldwork experience.’

 You must ensure that you fulfil all three eligibility criteria set up by the ESRC.
 These are:

 - Academic: for 1+3 awards (Masters plus PhD) you must have gained a 2.1 at least in your bachelor's degree; for +3 (PhD-only) awards you must be in possession of a relevant, and ESRC-recognised, Master's degree.

-- Residency: for a full award (fees plus annual stipend) you must be a UK citizen and/or have resided in the UK for a minimum of three years prior to application; EU residents are eligible for fee-only awards.
+- Residency: UK, EU and international students are eligible for a full award (fees plus annual stipend).
 If you are unsure of your eligibility, please contact firstname.lastname@example.org.